Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/3-webGL/7-coordinate-space.md

 # WebGL: Coordinate Space

-In the last chapter, we drew three points on the canvas with the coordinates
+In the chapter **Draw Multiple Points**, we drew three points on the canvas with the coordinates
 `(0, 0.5)`, `(-0.5, -0.5)`, and `(0.5, -0.5)`.

 You might be wondering **what these numbers actually mean** and **how they relate to the size of the canvas**.